facebookresearch/vissl/dev/packaging/apex_pip/README.md

 for apex.

 1. Make sure this directory is on a filesystem which docker can use - e.g. not NFS.
+If you are using a local hard drive there is nothing to do here.

 2. Go into the `inside` directory and clone apex with `git clone https://github.com/NVIDIA/apex.git`.